Anukhadka19/Project-1/README.md

 ## Usage

-Display the menu on Main page.
+Display the menu on Main page by category.
+Each time a category is selected, a menu of six items is created randomly from an API data set.
+Prices, within a certain range, are randomly created and assigned to each menu item.
 User selects items from the menu to put into the virtual shopping cart that contains the net order.
-(Items can also be removed from the current working order) When finished selecting items they’ll have the option of submitting an order or canceling it.
+(Items can also be removed from the current working order) When finished selecting items, they’ll have the option of submitting an order or canceling it.
 When the user hits submit, a modal appears asking to confirm the order.
 Once confirmed, a new page is displayed with the order and its total price.
 From the confirmation screen they can navigate back to the main menu.